How to Avoid ATM Fees (Smart Tips Most People Miss)

 Withdraw larger amounts less often

-If you cannot avoid fees entirely, reduce how often you withdraw cash.
-Taking out larger amounts less frequently minimizes how much you pay over time.
+If you cannot avoid fees entirely, withdrawing larger amounts less frequently reduces how much you pay over time.

 Low-Fee Alternatives to ATMs